-Purpose of the service
+Purpose of the Service

-Direct message exchange (hereafter referred to as the service) is an electronic service of Finnish Customs.
-In direct message exchange, the data system of the customer can send messages to the Customs systems over the Internet and retrieve response messages produced by Customs systems.
-The service requires that the customer has been registered as a customer of direct message exchange by Customs and that the customer uses certificate services approved by Customs.
+Direct message exchange and the arrival ID query interface (hereafter referred to as the service or “services”) are part of the electronic services of Finnish Customs.
+Using the service requires that the company has been registered as a customer of direct message exchange and uses certificate services approved by Customs.

-The user’s obligations and responsibility
+The user’s obligations and liability

-The customer may not provide any misleading information regarding his or her company.
+The user may not provide any misleading information regarding his or her company.